-- 1. Downshift to assist with braking on downgrades and to add power for climbing hills. - 2.
-On long downgrades, apply brakes at intervals to keep speed in check.
-Never leave brakes on for extended periods of time or they may overheat.
+- 1. Downshift to assist with braking on downgrades and to add power for climbing hills. - On long downgrades, apply brakes at intervals to keep speed in check.
+Never leave brakes on for extended periods of time or they may overheat. - 3.
+Some tow vehicles have specifically calibrated transmission tow-modes.
+Be sure to use the tow-mode recommended by the manufacturer.